 RespAct is a project of CamP Group gGmbH that encourages school children with different cultural and educational backgrounds to become active members and leaders in their communities.
 RespAct utilizes boxing exercises alongside participative videography and role plays to foster community engagement among children.
+We are building out our project online so that more students and teachers can benefit.

 Schools and recreational facilities in Berlin are particularly affected by the growing presence of violence and understand the negative effects that physical and psychological violence as well as a lack of conflict competence can have on the education of adolescents.
 Children are also aware of the problematic environment they live in and want to change it.
 RespAct utilizes boxing exercises, participative videography and role plays to foster community engagement among primary school children.